SAIT Credentials and the Academic Calendar

 - Certificate of Completion:

 - Certificates of completion recognize the completion of a program that includes a formal evaluation of performance and a minimum of 30 to a maximum of 143-course hours.
 These certificates are shorter in duration compared to certificates of achievement and offer a focused education program.
-Students have up to five years to complete a certificate of completion.
+As of July 1, 2022, students have up to three years to complete the certificate.
+Students who began these programs before July 1, 2022 continue to have five calendar years within which to complete the program.

 - A micro-credential recognizes the completion of a non-credit course that includes a formal evaluation of performance and verifies the student has demonstrated specific competencies.
 Micro-credentials focus on the mastery of specific skills.
 Upon successful completion of a SAIT micro-credential (SAITMicro), students receive a digital, shareable badge.